libriscv/libriscv/ABI.md

 All instructions 4-byte aligned!
 (Except for 16-bit extension) The misalignment exception happens on the branch jump that would cause the misalignment.

+GP must be initialized to some symbol (`__global_pointer`) in the middle of the data sections.
+The stack pointer can start at the beginning of the ELF virtual.